abuehl/abuehl.github.io/_posts/2026-04-23-cpp-files-still-help-breaking-dependencies.md

 ```

 For the build system, the new TU #3 depends on TU #1b and TU #2,
 but TU #1b no longer depends on TU #2.
-The dependency is deferred
+The dependency is moved
 to a cpp file.

 (last edited 2026-04-25)